Best wineries for families in the Great Southern region of WA

 The highlight of Great Southern for Mr Globetrotter and I though is undoubtedly the wineries, most offering cellar door wine sales in exquisite wines.

 With several different sub-climates in the region, there is a huge variety to chose from.
 We are slowly making our way through the 70 plus wineries on offer!

-We thought attempting a wine tasting tour around the region would be an impossible task this year with three little people in tow, but we were amazed how well equipped most cellar doors were in dealing with children.
+We thought attempting a wine tasting tour around the region would be an impossible task this year with three little people in tow, but we were amazed at how well equipped most cellar doors were in dealing with children.

 Harewood Estate, Denmark

 Our personal favourite on this trip for its huge selection of award-winning wines, and their generosity in providing us with a carton of ‘expired’ tasting bottles!
 We only had Baby J with us on this occasion but they assured us they can put on ‘water tastings’ for their junior audience to keep them involved or they are happy for children to explore the vineyards.

 The Lake House, Denmark